Customer monitoring

 Advisory board

 We have completed a targeted advisory board research pass and identified a shortlist of candidates across NEM market operations, settlement and compliance, distributed energy commercialisation, and installer channel growth.
-The goal is to add experienced market judgement early as Kolvera scales from monitoring into managed trading.
+The goal is to add experienced market judgement early as Kolvera prepares for later managed trading and settlement work.

 Financials